opencadc/opencadc.github.io/storage-inventory/ops/README.md

             - [POSIX filesystem adapter](#POSIX)
             - [Swift Object Store adapter](#Swift)
 - Applications:
-    - A **File validation application** ([`tantar`](#configuration-tantar): Artifact validation application that compares the inventory database with the contents of the back-end storage.
+    - A **File validation application** ([`tantar`](#configuration-tantar)): Artifact validation application that compares the inventory database with the contents of the back-end storage.
     - An **artifact removal tool** ([`ringhold`](#configuration-ringhold)): Removes the local copy of artifacts.
 Use with caution: essentially the same as `\rm -r` on a [_namespace_](#term-namespace) at a storage site.
 - Supporting Infrastructure and Services:
     - A **proxy/ingress** service: All the calls the front-end Web services need to go through a proxy/ingress that provides SSL termination and ensures that authentication headers are correctly set before being routed to the actual service.
 The proxy needs a public IP address and a valid SSL certificate (e.g. [Let's Encrypt](https://www.letsencrypt.org)).
 This proxy service might be an external load balancer (e.g. [haproxy](www.haproxy.org)) or an ingress in your container orchestration system -- the details will vary depending on your deployment environment.
 Whichever proxy or ingress is chosen, it must support x509 client proxy certificates.
-        - Note: although the diagram above shows a separate proxy for Storage site services and supporting services, this might not be necessary on all infrastructure.
+        - ➡️ Note: although the diagram above shows a separate proxy for Storage site services and supporting services, this might not be necessary on all infrastructure.
     - A [`Registry`](#configuration-registry) service: Used to map [_resourceIDs_](#term-resourceid) to the actual URLs where the service is deployed.
 Client software, services, and applications will use a registry to look up the locations of services.
 The linked `cadc-registry-server` is provided as an example implementation.
     - A **Permissions services** ([`baldur`](#configuration-baldur)): permissions service which uses configurable rules to grant access based on resource identifiers (_Artifact.uri_ values or [_namespaces_](#term-namespace)).
     This service is required if Authentication and Authorization (A&A) is required for the SI deployment.
 Generally, **baldur** works along with a Group Membership Service (GMS) and/or User Service.